donapieppo/libpam_upn2sam/README.md

 # libpam_upn2sam

-Tiny module to add in pam stack before libpam-krb5 to convert upn to sam account name.
+Tiny module to add in pam stack before libpam-krb5 to convert upn to sam account name (so to use realm instead of "email domain").

 When the application (for example gdm3 / lightdm) gets the upn (user principal name) for the user, this pam module sets PAM_USER as